 |22 July 1820||Bareneed||NEWELL||James & Margaret||Abraham||M|

-We have a record of Abraham’s marriage to Ann Morgan in 1843 but no record of his death.
+We have a record of Abraham’s marriage to Ann Morgan in 1843.

 |Nov.
 23, 1843||Abraham NEWELL||Bachelor||Bareneed||Ann MORGAN||Spinster||Port de Grave||J. Vicars||Philip NEWELL, Richard NEWELL, Joseph MORGAN|